RECIPE FOR BUTTERNUT SQUASH SOUP

 Home » Recipes » Soups » RECIPE FOR BUTTERNUT SQUASH SOUP

-Say Hello to Fall with this cozy and comforting Butternut Squash Soup!
-This version of this oh so classic and loveable soup is thick, rich, perfectly creamy (but with no dairy) and loaded with roasted garlic flavour.
-It’s easy to make, only requires a few basic ingredients and has a velvety smooth texture.
-Top it off with some homemade croutons, fresh herbs, freshly grated parmesan cheese or toasted pepitas.
-Either way, this Roasted Garlic Butternut Squash Soup is one you’ll love enjoying all Fall or Winter season long!
+It’s easy to make, only requires a few basic ingredients, and has a velvety smooth texture.
+Top it off with some homemade croutons, fresh herbs, freshly grated parmesan cheese, or toasted pumpkin seeds (aka pepitas).
+Either way, this roasted garlic butternut squash soup is one you’ll love enjoying all fall or winter season long!
 (HINT: It’s great for the holidays!)

 hand holding a wooden spoon in a pot of butternut squash, croutons in the background with a small ramekin with pumpkin seeds, fresh herbs and a whole garlic bulb

-Nothing screams Fall like a good ol’ bowl of butternut squash soup!
+Nothing screams fall like a good ol’ bowl of butternut squash soup!
 Am I right?!
-I mean, are you even a Food Blogger if you don’t have at least *one* recipe for butternut squash soup “up on the blog?!” 😉 A classic for a reason, butternut squash soup is a soul-warming bowl of comfort.
+I mean, are you even a food blogger if you don’t have at least *one* recipe for butternut squash soup “up on the blog?!” 😉 A classic for a reason, butternut squash soup is a soul-warming bowl of comfort.
 And, in my humble opinion, is absolutely MANDATORY when the leaves start changing colours or when the snow hits the ground.
 It’s just a MUST.
 And when you try this recipe, you’ll definitely see why.

 This version of this classic soup marries two of my favourite things.
 Roasted garlic and butternut squash.
-And believe me when I tell you, they’re like a match made in Soup Heaven (there must be such a thing, right??)
-SO good that it actually doesn’t even need to be Fall or Winter afterall.
+And believe me when I tell you, they’re like a match made in soup heaven (there must be such a thing, right??)
+SO good that it actually doesn’t even need to be fall or winter afterall.
 I’d enjoy it ANY day of the year!

 That being said though, there ain’t nothing quite like a bowl of this soul-warming goodness as part of Thanksgiving dinner.
 So, do EVERYONE a favour (including yourself since it’s SO quick and easy to make!) and add it to your menu NOW!